R-equivalence on group schemes: Specialization for --equivalence

 \subsection{The lifting map}

 \begin{slemma} Let $A$ be a henselian local ring with residue field $k$ and let $\gG$ be a reductive $A$-group.
 Then $\ker\bigl( \gG(A) \to G(k) \bigr) \subseteq R\gG(A)$. \end{slemma} \begin{proof} If $k$ is infinite, the claim follows from Corollary~\ref{cor_red_tor}.
-If $k$ is finite, then $\gG$ is quasi-split by~\cite[XXVI.7.15]{SGA3} combined with the Lang's theorem.
+If $k$ is finite, then Lang's theorem \cite[Th.\ 2]{Lg} shows that $G$ admits a Borel $k$-subgroup.
+Since the $A$-scheme of Borel subgroups of $\gG$ is smooth, the Hensel's lemma shows that $\gG$ admits an $A$-Borel subgroup scheme.
+It follows that $\gG$ is quasi-split by~\cite[XXIV.3.9.1]{SGA3}.
 Then one has $\gG(A)/R=\gG(k)/R=1$ by Gauss decomposition~\cite[XXVI.5.1]{SGA3} combined with the fact that quasi-split tori over $A$ and $k$ are $R$-trivial. \end{proof}

-The above lemma shows that the map $\gG(A) \to \gG(A)/R$ factorizes through $G(k)$, i.e. defines a surjective homomorphism $\phi: G(k) \to \gG(A)/R$.
+The above lemma shows that the map $\gG(A) \to \gG(A)/R$ factorizes through $G(k)$, i.e.\ defines a surjective homomorphism $\phi: G(k) \to \gG(A)/R$.
 One way to prove that the map $\gG(A)/R \to G(k)/R$ is an isomorphism would be to show that $\phi$ factorizes through $G(k)/R$, that is to complete the following diagram

 The dotted map is called (when it exists) \emph{the lifting map}.
-In what follows we prove the existense of the lifting map in two different cases.
+In what follows we prove the existence of the lifting map in two different cases.

 \begin{sproposition} Let $A$ be a henselian local ring with the residue field $k$, and let $\gG$ be a reductive group over $A$.
 Assume that $A$ is equicharacteristic, i.e. $A$ contains a field.
 Then $\gG(A)/R\to G(k)/R$ is an isomorphism. \end{sproposition} \begin{proof} By Lemma~\ref{lem:hens-section} $A$ is a filtered direct limit of henselian local rings $A_i$ such that the map from $A_i$ to its residue field admits a section.
 Since $\gG$ is finitely presented over $A$, and the functor $\gG(-)/R$ commutes with filtered direct limits by Lemma~\ref{lem_limit}, we can assume from the start that $A\to k$ admits a section.